 Finding the Greenest Televisions

 Looking for the greenest television set?
 We've had to sort through a complex set of resources in the past to help you buy that green TV.
 EPEAT added televisions to its equipment registry in early 2013.
 We had anticipated this would bring some clarity to this category, but manufacturers do not appear to be embracing it.
-There are only 120+ television monitors registered at any level, double the number in early 2014.
+There are only 240+ television monitors registered at any level, double the number in early 2014.
 This compares with 660+ computer monitors.

 Greenpeace Survey (Jan '11) rates products submitted by participating manufacturers on a 10-point scale.
 The hypothetical score of a "fictional product that combined the best features of all submitted products within each category" is 7.68 for notebooks.
 Models scoring 5.00 or better were Sharp LC-52SE1 (6.46), Panasonic TC-42LD24 (5.18), and Sony KDL-32EX710 (5.07).